 There are many websites with valuable information that can help parents from all walks of life through the many stages of child rearing.
 A description of the variety that can be found follows below.

-Student - Parents at the University of Illinois Platform for identifying resources, locating policies, learning about programs and connecting to peers.
+Student – Parents at the University of Illinois is a platform for identifying resources, locating policies, learning about programs and connecting to peers.

 Just In Time Parenting: Free, Non-commercial Monthly Email Newsletter for Parents—Birth to 5 Years

 Are you looking for reliable information about parenting?
 Just in Time Parenting is a free, monthly email newsletter timed to your child’s age.
 You will get specific information as she grows and changes.
 Parents have told us that knowing what to expect as their child changes each month is very helpful.
 You can find answers to questions like: What should I do about crying?
 When do babies sleep through the night?
 Should my child be crawling?
 When should I start solid food?
 The newsletter is commercial-free, no links to toys or products.
 It was created by parenting experts and the University of Illinois and other universities.